victor-porcar/TimelapseDNGInterpolator2/README.md

 * commit
 * push origin master
 * mvn clean package
-* the new version of the jar is in /bin folder
+* the new version of the jar will be in /bin folder